okamiRvS/CVPR-project/README.md

 <p>Fig. 1: This represents the image after we detect the balls and the inside and outside corners of the snooker</p>
 </div>

-Then we mapped each point 2d point in 3d homogeneous coordinates using the information of the official dimensions of the snooker table:
+Then we mapped each 2d point in 3d homogeneous coordinates using the information of the official dimensions of the snooker table:

 ```bash
 [[ 0.889    1.7845   0.
 1.     ]		# top-right-inside corner